Seal Conservation

 Seals of the Antarctic

-Four seal species live in the Antarctic: crabeater seals, leopard seals, Ross seals, and Weddell seals.
-Crabeater seals and Weddell seals give birth on sea ice and are thus at risk of exctinction as temperatures warm and the formation of sturdy sea ice becomes less reliable
+Crabeater seals, leopard seals, Ross seals, and Weddell seals give birth on sea ice and are thus at risk of exctinction as temperatures warm and the formation of sturdy sea ice becomes less reliable.

 In addition to the lack of sea ice, some species of seals and other marine mammals are threatened by reductions in the availability of prey.
-Prey populations are affected by climate change, over-fishing, and ocean pollution.
+Prey populations are affected by climate change and shorter-term climate effects like El Niño, over-fishing, and ocean pollution.
 A reduction in the abundance of plankton affects life up the food chain.

 Click here for additional information and a pictorial description of predator-prey effects with grey seals.